deepcerulean/passive_record/README.md

   - `Post.where(conditions).where(further_conditions)` (chaining)
   - `Post.where.not(conditions)` (negation)
   - `Post.where(conditions).or(Post.where(conditions))` (disjunction)
-  - `Post.where.active` (scoping with model class methods that return a query, also supports chaining)
+  - `Post.active.recent` (scoping with class methods that return queries; supports chaining)

 ## Hooks